StrangeTcy/strangetcy.github.io/_posts/2026-08-31-controlling-schemeing-ais-giving-strategic-advice.md

     1 + 2 + 3 + 4 = 10

-The AI can be persuasive.

-It can give you a beautiful proof.

-It can explain why every competent mathematician agrees.

-It can tell you that the discrepancy is probably due to an unfortunate misunderstanding on your part.
+The AI can be persuasive; it can give you a beautiful proof, it can explain why every competent mathematician agrees, it can tell you that the discrepancy is probably due to an unfortunate misunderstanding on your part.

 You still have 10.

 This sounds ä̴̛̼̘̬̗̙͎͗̂̃̉͒̚͝l̸̲͖̤̩̣̥̯̞̳͆̈́̍̈̑̏͋͝m̷̡̢̟̻̘̰̰̘͕̼͇̩͛̎̐͊͛́ͅò̵̡̺͍̬̠̪̰̭̹̬͎̀͒̑̀̈́̆̊̊s̷̡͚̙̙̬̪̰̭̹̬̬͎̈̃͊̿́͑̉̚͠͝s̷̡͚̙̙̬̪̰̭̹̬̬͎̈̃͊̿́͑̉̚͠͝t̴̡̛̙̙̬̪̰̭̹̬͎͌̅́̈́̔͝͝ too trivial to be worth mentioning, but I think the triviality is doing useful work.

-The important property is not that mathematics is somehow immune to deception.

-An AI can certainly produce a false proof.
+The important property is not that mathematics is somehow immune to deception; an AI can certainly produce a false proof.

 The important property is that the claim can be handed to something outside the AI's persuasive channel.

-If the model gives us a proof, we can give it to [Lean](https://lean-lang.org/).

-If it gives us code, we can run it.

-If it gives us a numerical calculation, we can perform it independently.
+If the model gives us a proof, we can give the proof to [Lean](https://lean-lang.org/), if it gives us code, we can run the code, if it gives us a numerical calculation, we can perform it independently.

 If it gives us a sequence of actions whose relevant consequences can be simulated, we can run the simulation.

-The model can use any internal representation it likes.

-It can think in English.

-It can think in Python.

-It can use some bizarre latent structure that we cannot interpret.

-None of this changes the answer produced by the verifier.
+The model can use any internal representation it likes; it can think in English or Python, it can use some bizarre latent structure that we cannot interpret -- none of this changes the answer produced by the verifier.

 If the model claims